 Surgical skin tightening is the only effective way to address excess skin in the upper arms.
 Although some non-surgical treatments may help tighten mildly sagging skin, there are no arm lift alternatives that can address any significant amount of loose, hanging skin.

 It is common for patients who desire an arm lift to seek liposuction to further improve upper arm contours by reducing excess fat deposits in the arm area in addition to addressing excess skin.
 Arm lift patients may also benefit from other procedures that address excess skin elsewhere on the body, including tummy tuck surgery, thigh lift or body lift.
 This is typically due to the fact that excess skin in the arms is often caused by dramatic weight loss, which can leave loose, stretched skin all over the body.

 Board Certified Plastic Surgeon and body contouring specialist Dr. Beth Collins routinely sees Connecticut arm lift patients from New Haven and the surrounding areas of East Haven, West Haven, Madison, Branford and Guilford who want to get rid of bat wings and achieve slimmer, firmer upper arms.
-If you’re interested in arm lift surgery, please call or email Dr. Collins to arrange a consultation.
+If you’re interested in arm lift surgery, please call Dr. Collins at (203) 689-5295 or request a consultation.

 - There is a $150 consultation fee for surgical and injectable procedures with Dr. Collins.

 - This fee is discounted from the cost of surgery if booked within 3 months of the consultation.

 - The consultation fee is waived for injectable treatments if the procedure is performed on the day of your consultation.

 - There is no charge for consultations with our RNs.